kendru/learn-cljs/content/section-0/lesson-4-expressions-and-evaluation.md

 ## Order of Operations

 It may come as a surprise, but ClojureScript has no concept of operator precedence.
-That is, there no rules indicating that multiplication should be performed before addition or any such thing.
+That is, there are no rules indicating that multiplication should be performed before addition or any such thing.
 Instead of having a set of rules that implicitly determine the order in which to evaluate an expression, we specify the order by how we nest s-expressions.
 For example, the following code